 “Whether its auditing package sizing to reduce waste, offering carbon offsetting or giving customers the option to purchase unbranded packaging with only relevant recycling information, there exists a whole gamut of measures brands can take to give back power to the consumer and allow them to make more sustainable choices.”

 When it comes to the built environment, construction contractors, architects and governments have all been exploring ways to make domestic and commercial properties more sustainable.

-One of the ways of doing this is to incorporate renewal energy sources, like solar panels and wind turbines, into a building’s design.
+One of the ways of doing this is to incorporate renewable energy sources, like solar panels and wind turbines, into a building’s design.
 Making the building better at retaining heat also reduces reliance on fossil fuels, further improving sustainability.

-Using non-toxic, ethically-sourced and sustainable materials in a building’s construction is another key principle of sustainable building design, as is reducing the amount of resources being wasted and minimising wastage.
+Using non-toxic, ethically sourced and sustainable materials in a building’s construction is another key principle of sustainable building design, as is reducing the amount of resources being wasted and minimising wastage.

 Measures like rainwater harvesting and ensuring there are recycling measures in place can help minimise wastage.
-Ensuring there are good public transport links for the building, reducing the need to use a car, is another way to make buildings more sustainable.
+Ensuring there are good public transport links for the building, and reducing the need to use a car, is another way to make buildings more sustainable.

-Businesses who are looking to better adhere to ESG principles and/or implement their own strategy for Corporate Social Responsibility (CSR) should consider some of the elements of sustainable building design and look to replicate some of the sustainable measures that have been implemented by companies like IKEA and Panasonic.
+Businesses that are looking to better adhere to ESG principles and/or implement their own strategy for Corporate Social Responsibility (CSR) should consider some of the elements of sustainable building design and look to replicate some of the sustainable measures that have been implemented by companies like IKEA and Panasonic.